Meet the best in the business…

 Karac is an environmental technology graduate with a passion for understanding the biological world.
 His enthusiasm for wildlife began at a young age, resulting in many unwanted house guests for his direct family members, including butterflies, snakes and birds.
 This curiosity toward nature eventually led him to a career in environmental science, where he felt he could make a difference in the lives of many species indigenous to British Columbia.
 Since moving to Vancouver Island from Alberta, he’s become an avid scuba diver, and will find any excuse to be outside enjoying the numerous organisms that make this ecosystem so unique!

 Mel has loved animals since she was a little girl.
 Growing up just outside Toronto, she started working with and learning from horses.
 This led her to 10 years of experience as a horseback guide in Canada, the US, Australia, New Zealand and Botswana.
-She’s logged thousands of hours in the saddle leading and educating guests through national parks and game reserves worldwide.
-After graduating with a Bachelor of Science degree in Marine and Freshwater Biology as well as Animal Biology, Mel followed her passion and moved to Victoria to pursue a career on the ocean with her favorite animal, the humpback whale.
+She’s logged thousands of hours in the saddle, leading and educating guests through national parks and game reserves worldwide.
+After graduating with a bachelor of science degree in marine and freshwater biology as well as animal biology, Mel followed her passion and moved to Victoria to pursue a career on the ocean with her favourite animal, the humpback whale.
 As one of our amazing marine naturalists, she uses the powerful platform of ecotourism to educate the public on the importance of our big blue backyard.
+She’s also a captain-in-training and pursuing her goal to acquire her 60-ton ticket!
 On each tour, she hopes guests experience that “magical moment” which will inspire them to save and protect the oceans!

 Clint was born on Vancouver Island and has always had an affinity for the ocean and wildlife.
 Hiking the beaches of Vancouver Island and enjoying all the West Coast has to offer sparked his passion for adventure.
 Following his service in military search and rescue on Vancouver Island, Clint added wildlife photography to his skillset and became an incurable killer whale addict and advocate for the diverse ecosystems of the Salish Sea.
 He’s been in and around the Victoria whale watching industry for years, and when not out on the water applies his considerable photography talents to land-based wildlife, notably grizzly bears in northern BC.
 Clint is always excited to share his knowledge of Vancouver Island, whales and the Salish Sea with passengers!

 Derek was born on Vancouver Island and spent his youth on the back roads, lakes and ocean in the region.
 Along with a lifetime of outdoor experience, he’s a graduate and a guest instructor the West Coast Adventure College.
 Fifteen years as a Certified Marine Naturalist in the Salish Sea has led Derek to realize his most enjoyable passion is sharing his wealth of knowledge and experiences directly with Eagle Wing guests “on the deck.”
 Many other marine certifications allow him to fill the roles of Second Captain and First Mate on our vessels as required.
 The off-season is split between time in the area, and time at his winter location in the tropics.
-A newly accepted position has Derek in the rotation to fulfil the role of eco-guardian at a local lighthouse and ecological reserve.
+Derek is also in the rotation to serve as ecoguardian at Race Rocks Ecological Reserve.
 Personal passions include fly-fishing, canoeing and flying kites.

 Jeff has over 18 years experience in the Victoria eco-tour industry and has logged close to 8,000 tours on the Salish Sea.
 That’s more than 17,000 hours of on the water experience !